AndersonBY/codexy/README.md

 ## Experimental Technology Disclaimer

 Codexy (the Python implementation of Codex CLI) is an experimental project under active development.
 It is not yet stable, may contain bugs, incomplete features, or undergo breaking changes.
-We’re building it in the open with the community and welcome:
+We're building it in the open with the community and welcome:

 - Bug reports
 - Feature requests